jayhuang75/rust-cli-med/README.md

 ## Background & Motivation

-Sometimes in the Enterprise Level, we need a simple enough CLI tool with auditable capability for Data Masking/Encyption/Decryption for CSV/JSON files.
+This is a personal hobby project; based on the observation, sometimes we need a simple enough CLI tool with auditable capability for Data Masking/Encyption/Decryption for CSV/JSON files.

 ## Key Features